-The Arbitrator may order appropriate sanctions for failure of a Party to comply with its obligations under any of these Rules.
+The Arbitrator may order appropriate sanctions for failure of a Party to comply with its obligations under any of these Rules or with an order of the Arbitrator.
 These sanctions may include, but are not limited to, assessment of arbitration fees and Arbitrator compensation and expenses, and any other costs occasioned by the actionable conduct including reasonable attorney's fees, exclusion of certain evidence, drawing adverse inferences, or in extreme cases determining an issue or issues submitted to Arbitration adversely to the Party that has failed to comply.

-Disqualification of the Arbitrator as Rule 30. a Witness or Party and Exclusion of Liability
+Rule 30.
+Disqualification of the Arbitrator as a Witness or Party and Exclusion of Liability